-Pilkington was one of four brothers, two of whom were a significant part of the Lakeland rock climbing community in the late nineteenth century.
-Two other brothers - Charles and Lawrence - would go on to complete a notable walk of their own [end8].
+Edward Pilkington was one of four brothers, most of whom were a significant part of the Lakeland rock climbing community in the late nineteenth century.
+His brothers Charles and Lawrence would go on to complete a notable walk of their own [end8].

 Pilkington said of the walk: